folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

   **SearchResults** component when the search result is returned from the server.

-> ISSUE: can we make the router distinguish routes containing IDs
+> **ISSUE.** Can we make the router distinguish routes containing IDs
 > (matching) `:id` from those containing literal `add` and `edit`?

-> ISSUE: when searching, should additional relevant parameters, such
+> **ISSUE.** When searching, should additional relevant parameters,
-> as start-record and the number of records to display, be held only
+> such as start-record and the number of records to display, be held
-> in local state?
+> only in local state?
 Or should they be included in the route?
 If so,
 > would it be better to use the URL’s query parameters or the
 > fragment?

-> ISSUE: how do route parameters (whether in the URL query or
+> **ISSUE.** How do route parameters (whether in the URL query or
 > fragment) interact with additional parts of the path?
 For example,
 > suppose `/patrons/search/john+doe/45` is a search for John Doe,
 > displaying the 45th hit in the right pane.
 We might wish